ZongkaiLiu/ZongkaiLiu.github.io/_posts/2020-06-30-open-system-machine-learning.md

 The wavefunction, or density matrix can be represented by RMB with added ancillary layer to describe the environment.

 ## Training
-variational Monte Carlo scheme is used to minimize the cost function which expresses the difference between the neural network and the true quantum state.
+Variational Monte Carlo scheme is used to minimize the cost function which expresses the difference between the neural network and the true quantum state.